andrewdw/yh-test/README.md

 - **How can you improve security and reduce latency?**

   - Regarding security we'd need to introduce a rate limit, similar to the staging service, as well as tightening up the allowed cross-domain origins (currently it's open).
-  - The Knex orm will already sanitize sql inputs but we can add some ligcal checks before we try to make db calls, such as rejecting anything over a certain length or anything with non-alphabetic characters
+  - The Knex orm will already sanitize sql inputs but we can add some logical checks before we try to make db calls, such as rejecting anything over a certain length or anything with non-alphabetic characters

 - **Use Redux for state management**
   - Although fantastic, Redux was a bit overkill for this usecase and opted to use a Zustand as a simple state manager